Pathogen: Treatment

-Prion
+Prions

 Despite many attempts, no therapy has been shown to halt the progression of prion diseases.

-Virus
+Viruses

 A variety of prevention and treatment options exist for some viral pathogens.
 Vaccines are one common and effective preventive measure against a variety of viral pathogens.
 Vaccines prime the immune system of the host, so that when the potential host encounters the virus in the wild, the immune system can defend against infection quickly.
 Vaccines designed against viruses include annual influenza vaccines and the two-dose MMR vaccine against measles, mumps, and rubella.
 Vaccines are not available against the viruses responsible for HIV/AIDS, dengue, and chikungunya.

 Treatment of viral infections often involves treating the symptoms of the infection, rather than providing medication to combat the viral pathogen itself.
 Treating the symptoms of a viral infection gives the host immune system time to develop antibodies against the viral pathogen.
 However, for HIV, highly active antiretroviral therapy (HAART) is conducted to prevent the viral disease from progressing into AIDS as immune cells are lost.